(Last updated: 5 May 2021, 10:50)

 If you got tested in connection with your departure for Sweden, you do not have to get tested again in connection with your arrival, but you should still get tested five days after your arrival.

-The recommendation to get tested applies whichever country you have visited.
+The recommendation to get tested applies whichever country you have visited and applies to both citizens and non-citizens.

 If you have previously tested positive for antibodies you are still recommended to get tested twice according to the procedure above.